 The SoR will need to be submitted to the FCA when applying for a Senior Manager to be approved.
-SoRs also need to be kept up to date and resubmitted to the FCA when there's a significant change to a Senior Manager's responsibilities (see SUP 10C.11 for guidance on what is considered a significant change).
+This should be submitted in the format prescribed at SUP 10C Annex 10D.
+SoRs also need to be kept up to date internally and resubmitted to the FCA when there's a significant change to a Senior Manager's responsibilities (see SUP 10C.11 for guidance on what is considered a significant change).